4 Sources

 Copy Link

-The UK's Competition and Markets Authority will investigate Microsoft's business software ecosystem starting in May, examining whether products like Word, Excel, Teams, and Copilot require tighter regulation.
-The probe could grant Microsoft strategic market status, allowing the regulator to impose conduct requirements and penalties to improve competition in a market where AI integration is reshaping workplace tools.
+Britain's Competition and Markets Authority will investigate Microsoft's business software ecosystem starting in May, examining whether licensing practices for Word, Excel, and Copilot need tighter regulation.
+The probe could lead to strategic market status designation, allowing the regulator to impose conduct requirements.
+Meanwhile, Microsoft and AWS have committed to improving cloud interoperability.

 1